http://Thriveworks%20Parents%20award%20Logo%20for%20Best%20Online%20LGBTQIA+%20Counseling%20for%20Children,%20Teens%20&%20Adults

 Need more help deciding?

 The world is all too often a hostile place to the LGBTQ community, and many LGBTQ people are living with the effects of increased mental illness.
 It is important that therapists understand the unique challenges that their LGBTQ clients may be experiencing and offer LGBTQ competent care.
 Thriveworks Counseling in Somerville, MA has helped many LGBTQ clients find the mental health care they need and deserve.
+If you think you could benefit from LGBTQ support, reach out to Thriveworks in Somerville today.

-Sensitive and Affirmative Therapy
+Sensitive and Affirmative LGBTQ Therapy

 An important principle in mental health care is self-acceptance.
 Each individual who pursues therapy is a unique person, but everyone has something in common: the need for a safe place to grow in self-awareness and self-acceptance.
 Each person has their own experience and stories, opportunities and challenges, traumas and triumphs, weaknesses and strengths.
 When therapy is a healthy process, clients will feel safe enough to live their truth—acknowledge and accept their reality.
 As trust and safety grow in the therapeutic relationship, clients are often able to delve into difficult topics.
 There is no right or wrong topic to address in therapy, but many LGBTQ clients discuss…